4.8 (200+ reviews across 5 offices)

 What if I was partially at fault in the accident?

 Florida law uses a modified comparative fault system.
-If you're found partially responsible, the compensation you could receive may be reduced.
-For example, if you're assigned 20% fault, your damages may be reduced by 20%.
-However, you can no longer recover damages if you're found more than 50% at fault.
+If you're found partially responsible, the compensation you may recover can be reduced by your percentage of fault.
+However, you generally cannot recover damages if you're found more than 50% responsible for the crash.

 How soon should I contact a lawyer after a truck accident?